 A possible drawback to relying on your insurance policy to cover a rental car is that the claim will affect your insurance rates and insurance history.
 You might consider either buying coverage from the rental car company or using coverage provided by a credit card that’s already in your wallet.
 That way a claim with a rental car won’t affect your current car insurance rates.

 Should I pay for a small claim myself?

 If you’re borrowing a car and have a small accident, it might be better to pay to fix the damage yourself rather than turn in a claim, if you can afford it.
 When you pay to fix the car out of pocket, a claim won’t be filed and the other person’s insurance rates won’t increase as a result of the accident.

 The exact amount it will cost to fix damage to a car depends on the make and model of the car and what type of damage has been done.
-It might be an option to fix the damage out of pocket, rather than turn in an insurance claim, especially if the total cost is less than or close to the deductible.

 Here are the steps to take and factors to consider: